-Our comprehensive commissioning approach ensures a functional facility that provides a productive working environment at the lowest possible costs.
-Entegrity's commissioning process and implementation has been developed to meet and exceed the requirements of most federal, state, and local agencies commissioning guidelines.
+Our comprehensive commissioning approach helps ensure a functional facility that provides a productive working environment at the lowest possible cost.
+Our commissioning process and implementation have been developed to meet and exceed the requirements of most federal, state, and local agencies’ commissioning guidelines.

-Commissioning ensures building quality using peer review and in-field or on-site verification.
-Commissioning also accomplishes higher energy efficiency, environmental health, and occupant safety and will improve indoor air quality by making sure the building components are working correctly and that the plans are implemented with the greatest efficiency.
-The quality assurance-based process of building commissioning delivers preventive and predictive maintenance plans, tailored operating manuals and training procedures for all users to follow.
+Commissioning helps ensure building quality using peer review and in-field or on-site verification.
+Commissioning also creates higher energy efficiency, better environmental health and occupant safety, and will improve indoor air quality by making sure building components are working correctly and that plans are implemented with the greatest efficiency.
+The quality assurance-based process of building commissioning delivers preventive and predictive maintenance plans, tailored operating manuals, and training procedures for all users to follow.
 Essentially, the commissioning process formalizes review and integration of all project expectations during planning, design, construction, and occupancy phases by inspection and functional performance testing, and oversight of operator training and record documentation.

 NEW BUILDING COMMISSIONING

 New Building Commissioning is a quality assurance process to verify and document that building systems function as designed and meet the operational needs of the building owner and building users.
-It is important to realize that building commissioning is not standard practice, although it is becoming more common for large or complicated buildings.
-Building commissioning goes beyond standard testing, adjusting, and balancing and beyond traditional inspections.
+It's important to realize that building commissioning is not standard practice, although it is becoming more common for large or more complex buildings.
+Building commissioning goes beyond standard testing, adjusting, and balancing—and beyond traditional inspections.

 The commissioning process can be applied to existing buildings that have never been commissioned to restore them to optimal performance.
-Retro Commissioning typically focuses on energy-using equipment such as mechanical equipment, lighting and related controls and usually optimizes existing system performance, rather than relying on major equipment replacement, typically resulting in improved indoor air quality, comfort, controls, energy and resource efficiency.
+Retro Commissioning typically focuses on energy-using equipment such as mechanical equipment, lighting and related controls, and it usually optimizes existing system performance, rather than relying on major equipment replacement, resulting in improved indoor air quality, comfort, controls, energy, and resource efficiency.

 BUILDING ENVELOPE COMMISSIONING